ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-24}

 When you delete your root key or suspend it in your key management service, your workloads remain running in your virtual server instance and volumes remain encrypted.
 However, if you power down the VM and then power it back on, any instances with encrypted boot volumes will not start.
 If your boot volume was encrypted with provider-managed encryption, the instance will start but all secondary volumes encrypted by root key you deleted will be inaccessible.
 All volume attachments will fail during the boot process.
-You can cancel the deletion if your key is in a suspended (pending delete) state.
+You can cancel the deletion if your key is in a suspended state.
 Look at the list of resources for the status of the key.

 ### What should I do if my key is compromised?
 {: faq}
 {: #faq-block-storage-25}

 Independently back up your data.
 Then, delete the compromised root key and power down the instance with volumes encrypted with that key.

 ### Am I charged for using customer-managed encryption?
 {: faq}
 {: #faq-block-storage-27}

 There is no extra charge for creating volumes with customer-managed encryption.
-However, there is a charge for setting up a Key Protect or HPCS instance to import, create, and manage your root keys.
+However, there is a charge for setting up a {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance to import, create, and manage your root keys.
 Contact your IBM customer service representative for details.

 ### What's the difference between using Key Protect as my KMS compared to HPCS?
 When would I use one over the other?
 {: faq}